-How does FMLA work with short term disability benefits?
+How does FMLA work with short-term disability benefits?

 The Family Medical Leave Act (FMLA) entitles employees up to a certain number of weeks of unpaid leave per year to handle personal or family medical needs.
 States vary by how many weeks they allow.
 Employees can receive short or long-term disability benefits while on FMLA leave.
 FMLA leave provides job protection as long as you don’t take over the allowed number of weeks of FMLA leave per year; you can get your job back or an “equivalent” job.
 If you can perform essential job functions with reasonable accommodations but your employer hasn’t provided reasonable accommodations, you can’t be fired (whether you are on FMLA leave or not).

-Does my State have FMLA explansion?
+Does my State have FMLA expansion?

-Yes, State have been expanding on FMLA.
-New York passed the NYSPFL, Paid Family Leave (PFL), law requiring ALL PRIVATE EMPLOYERS with one or more employees to obtain insurance under their disability insurance.
-The law offers up to 12 weeks of paid leave to care for a covered family member with a serious health condition, to bond with a child within the first 12 months of birth or adoption, or in situations where a covered family member is called to active duty in the military, starting in January 1, 2018.
+Yes, State has been expanding on FMLA.
+New York passed the NYSPFL, Paid Family Leave (PFL), the law requiring ALL PRIVATE EMPLOYERS with one or more employees to obtain insurance under their disability insurance.
+The law offers up to 12 weeks of paid leave to care for a covered family member with a serious health condition, to bond with a child within the first 12 months of birth or adoption, or in situations where a covered family member is called to active duty in the military, starting on January 1, 2018.

 What is the difference between state disability benefits and short term disability

 If you are injured away from work but cannot perform your work duties, you could be eligible to receive state disability benefits which could help cover the loss of income as a result of not being able to work.
-Thedifference between state disability and STD coverage is liability – with STD coverage, your employer is only liable for the injury or illness that occurred while you were at work.
+Thedifference between state disability and STD coverage is a liability – with STD coverage, your employer is only liable for the injury or illness that occurred while you were at work.

 You can receive some benefits concurrently, like Social Security disability and workers’ comp or state disability benefits.
 If you do not receive payments from your STD plan or workers’ comp claim, you could be covered by state disability benefits.
 If you receive state disability payments while you wait for an STD or workers’ comp claim to go through, and then you are granted STD or workers’ comp payments, you will have to repay the state for the disability payments you received.
 More info for New York State Statutory Disability Insurance.

 This process is difficult to figure out.
 Reach out to your employer to help you understand the terms of your plan, or get legal guidance.
-Millennium Medical Solutions Corp does provide short term disability insurance coverage to clients.
+Millennium Medical Solutions Corp does provide short-term disability insurance coverage to clients.
 You can learn more about the benefits we offer here.